cuba-platform/dashboard-addon/README.md

     <widget id="second" caption="secondFrame" frameId="second-frame" icon="icons/ok.png"/>
 </widgets>
 ```
+XML config of the widget repository is defined in widget-descriptor.xsd

-Then specify your XML path in the `amxd.dashboard.widgetsConfig` config:
+Then specify your XML path (or several space-separated paths) in the `amxd.dashboard.widgetsConfig` config:
 ```
 amxd.dashboard.widgetsConfig = widgets.xml
 ```